otago-polytechnic-bit-courses/ID608001-intermediate-app-dev-concepts/lecture-notes/01-backend-module/01-refactoring.md

 ## Formative Assessment

+### Task Tahi

+If you have not already, implement the code examples above before you move on to **Task Two**.

-### Task One
+### Task Rua

 In the `controllers/v1/institutions.js` and `controllers/v1/departments.js` files, refactor the code to improve the application's maintainability and readability.
 I suggest creating a new file called `base.js`, which contains base functions for reading, creating, updating and deleting resources, then importing those functions and giving them the appropriate arguments.
 Also, look at how you could refactor lines 1 and 2 in the `controllers/v1/institutions.js` and `controllers/v1/departments.js` files.

-Test your changes in **Postman** before you move on to the **Task Two** section.
+Test your changes in **Postman** before you move on to **Task Toru**.

-### Task Two
+### Task Toru

 In the `package.json` file, add two scripts.
 The first script creates a new migration and the second script runs **Prisma Studio**.

-Test these scripts before you move on to the **Code Review** section.
+Test these scripts before you move on to the **Code Review**.

 ### Code Review